freewilll/abridger/README.md

 Examples
 ========
 Some example extractions follow, using an example database.
+Each example shows the configuration, explain output and SQL results.

 Database
 --------